 Kuhn et. al [1] recently proposed a new adaptation technique, referred to as "eigenvoices", that restricts the client's parametric model to vary within a pre-defined subspace defined by preserving the major modes of variation from a development set of speakers.
 In its original form the eigenvoice technique employs principal component analysis [4] (PCA), however theoretically any criterion for defining a subspace can be used; this more general scenario we shall refer to as subspace adaptation (SA).
 In this paper we have investigated the possible use of linear discriminant analysis [4] (LDA), which uses a criterion of class separation to define its subspace, to restrict a client's parametric representation; as there has been some speculation [5] over the validity of reconstruction error as a criterion for forming the subspace.
-LDA has been previously used by Thyes et. al [6] for SA based speaker verification where it was compared to PCA.
-Our paper extends this initial work as we elucidate upon where and when PCA is better than LDA for the task of SA speaker verification.

-Experimental results received indicate that criterion, other than reconstruction error with respect to the type of models being trained for (i.e. text-independent models), receives poorer performance during SA.
-Additionally, we have shown that SA, where there is extremely modest amounts of training observations, can marginally outperform RA.
-Finally we give some insights into how SA aids in model adaptation and possible avenues for further performance improvement.
-All experiments were conducted on the acoustic portion of the XM2VTS [7] database for the task of Gaussian mixture model (GMM) based text-independent speaker verification.
+Experimental results received indicate that criterion, other than reconstruction error, receive very poor performance during subspace adaptation.
+Additionally, we have shown that SA, where there is extremely modest amounts of training observations, can marginally outperform world adaptation.
+Finally we give some insights into how subspace adaptation aids in model adaptation and possible avenues for further performance improvement.
+All experiments were conducted on the acoustic portion of the XM2VTS [6] database for the task of Gaussian mixture model (GMM) based text-independent speaker verification.